markomanninen/hyml/doc/minimal.rst

 Language) is a set of macros to generate XML, XHTML, and HTML code in Hy.

-HyML ``MiNiMaL`` is derived from the more extensive document and validation oriented "big brother" HyML.
+HyML ``MiNiMaL`` macro is departed from the more extensive document and validation oriented "full" version of HyML.
 HyML ``MiNiMaL`` is meant to be used as a minimal codebase to generate XML (Extensible Markup Language) with the next features: